Maziyar-Na/Spark-Streaming/README.md

 # Spark-Streaming
 JetStream vs Spark Streaming

-Run Java Maven Project with test file argument.
+Run Java Maven Project with test file argument.(There is on in the JetStream folder)